polywrap/documentation/src/docs/tutorials/advanced/workflows/running-workflows.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-A workflow is a configurable process that will execute one or more Polywrap wrapper invocations.
+A workflow is a configurable process that will execute one or more Polywrap wrap invocations.
 Workflows are defined in YAML or JSON.
 Workflows can be run with the [`test`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli#test--t) command of the [`polywrap`](https://github.com/polywrap/cli/tree/origin-dev/packages/cli) CLI.

 ## Writing workflows